Environmental and Social Risk (ESR)

 As we assess potential clients and deals, our approach is to have a dialogue and support them in improving their environmental and social impact where possible.
 Our response to funding requests is often, “yes, but…”, outlining improvements that the company will have to make first.
 We feel that this is how we can make the most positive impact.
 One example is with our client Wilmar, which you can read about below.

-Updating our ESR policy framework
+Updating our ESR framework

-The ESR policy framework is reviewed regularly to ensure we adequately identify and manage not only existing but also new environmental and social risks.
-We conducted a full review of the ESR policy framework in 2021, following reviews in 2018, 2015 and 2012.
+The ESR framework is reviewed regularly to ensure we adequately identify and manage not only existing but also new environmental and social risks.
+We conducted a full review of the ESR framework in 2021, following reviews in 2018, 2015 and 2012.
 This was done with the active participation of internal and external stakeholders.

-We actively manage potential climate and human rights risks through our framework and regularly engage with stakeholders to inspire clients, peers and others to do the same.
+We actively manage potential climate and human rights risks through our ESR framework and regularly engage with stakeholders to inspire clients, peers and others to do the same.
 We updated our human rights policy to reflect our commitment to the United Nations Guiding Principles and improved transparency through our regular human rights reporting.

-We continue to work with the guiding principles in proactive ways, and we’re currently developing a tool that will help assess portfolio and client exposure to salient human rights issues.
+We continue to work with the United Nations Guiding Principles in proactive ways, and we’re currently developing a tool that will help assess portfolio and client exposure to salient human rights issues.
 This will help us use our leverage, prioritize risks and increase client engagement.

 Since 2017, we have been communicating our progress on climate risks and opportunities according to TCFD reporting.
 We’ve set our climate risk management ambition based on other relevant materials, such as the ECB’s recent ‘Guide on climate-related and environmental risks’.
 This includes integrating climate change as part of our risk appetite framework, where the progressive integration is ongoing.